veox/python3-krakenex/README.md

 This package requires Python 3.3 or later.

-Run `python3 ./setup.py install`.
+Run `python3 ./setup.py install` to install system-wide.
+Add `--user` to install locally for the user.
 The module will be called `krakenex`.

 Documentation